lorenzopicoli/selfhosted/README.md

     - Security group: ssh-reacheable
     - Security group: webpage
     - Allow TCP on 3012 for notifications I believe

-- **LCX** NBArr: Watch 1stream.eu on VLC.
-Test project for now

-  - Static lease of 192.168.40.21
-  - 1GB of RAM
-  - 7GB of disk
-  - VLAN tag 60
-  - Firewall
-    - Overall goal: only accessible within secure VLANs and no exposure at all
-    - Security group: secure
-    - Security group: ssh-reacheable
-    - Security group: webpage
-    - Allow TCP and UDP on 3000 for the stream.
-Might not need UDP?

 - **LCX** L-Tracker: Location tracker storage and server